niall-calvert/Diversity-Thompson-Sampling-for-Bayesian-Optimization-Toy-Example/README.md

 where `pool_size` is larger than the final batch size, for example `pool_size = 5 * batch_size`.
 These points are all promising because each one was selected as the maximizer of a sampled posterior function over the candidate set.

 A diversity filter is then applied to this pool.
-The filter greedily builds the final batch by starting with the first Thompson-sampled point and then accepting later points only if they are at least `min_dist` away from all points already selected.
+The filter greedily builds the final batch by starting with the first Thompson sampled point and then accepting later points only if they are at least `min_dist` away from all points already selected.
 The final batch is:

 ```python
 X_next = diversity_filter(X_pool, batch_size, min_dist=0.05)